How to Fix a Buick Check Engine Light that Stays On

 - Allow the scanner to turn on and communicate with the vehicle.

 - Read the codes by pressing Read Codes or Read Fault Codes on your OBD-II scanner, depending on the scanner.
 Reach each code to learn more about possible codes.
-To clear the check engine light, you must fix the underlying problem before resetting the check engine light.
+To clear the CEL, you must fix the underlying problem before resetting it.

-The instructions worked in 1996, and newer vehicles such as Buick Enclave, Lesabre, Lacrosse, Verano, Regal, Lucerne, Rendezvous, Park Avenue, Allure, and Encore.
+These instructions will work on Buick models from 1996 onward, including the Enclave, Lesabre, Lacrosse, Verano, Regal, Lucerne, Rendezvous, Park Avenue, Allure, and Encore.

-What does it mean when Buick Check Engine Light Flashing On and Off?
+What does it mean when a Buick Check Engine Light Flashes On and Off?

 One problem that must never be ignored is a check engine light flashing, especially if accompanied by engine shaking and juddering.
-A check engine light going on and off intermittently signals an engine misfire, causing damage to the catalytic converter and other engine components.
+An intermittent CEL indicates an engine misfire, which can damage the catalytic converter and other engine components.

-It is not recommended to drive the vehicle if the check engine light is flashing.
-Common problems that can cause the Buick check engine light to flash on and off include old spark plugs, a bad ignition coil, a bad mass airflow sensor, or a clogged catalytic converter.
+Driving the vehicle is not recommended if the check engine light is flashing.
+Common problems that can cause the Buick CEL to flash on and off include old spark plugs, a bad ignition coil, a bad mass airflow sensor, or a clogged catalytic converter.

 Conclusion

-Buick check engine light or service engine may soon come on for many reasons.
+Buick check engine light or “service engine soon” message may come on for many reasons.

 The first step is to check and tighten the gas cap.
 The check engine light may require a couple of days to reset.
-An OBD-II scanner can be used if you want to reset it as soon as you tighten the gas cap.
+An OBD-II scanner can be used to reset it as soon as you tighten the gas cap.

 If the gas cap is not loose or damaged, the next step is to read the fault codes using an OBD-II scanner.
 You can take your car to a workshop for a complete diagnosis or get your scan tool.
 These devices come in all shapes, sizes, and prices.